SorinR2022/velixo-end-to-end-task/README.md

 EXCEL_PASSWORD=your-password
 ```

-2. The project uses dotenv to load these securely into the test runtime.
+2. Credentials are imported into the tests via `config/credentials.ts`.

 ---

 ## Installation

 1. Clone the repository: